 Gifted Program Coordinator: Dr. Martha K. Cantrell, 706-754-2110 x128

 Gifted Clusters - If an elementary student is scheduled with a classroom teacher who has completed training in gifted education (received a gifted endorsement), the teacher will provide gifted cluster group services.
-This will typically be in the area of reading or mathematics, but could be in science or social studies depending on the subjects taught by the teacher.
+This will typically be in the areas of reading and mathematics, but could be in language arts, science or social studies depending on the subjects taught by the teacher.
 Cluster groups are comprised of gifted and advanced students who are grouped together in a class.
 Activities and lessons are differentiated to provide additional challenge for students within the cluster.
 This additional service complements the enrichment program provided at the Discovery Center.

 Gifted services in middle school are provided through the advanced content model.
 This means that students are scheduled for classes for which the curriculum is modified for an advanced learner.
 If a teacher with the appropriate training is available, courses are offered in all core content areas through honors courses.
 Otherwise, an advanced course is offered.
 In mathematics, students accelerate curriculum so sixth, seventh, and eighth grade math is completed in two years and the first high school course, Honors Algebra I, is taken in the eighth grade.
 In English Language Arts, the first high school course, Honors 9th English Lit/Comp, is taken in the eighth grade.
 Placement in advanced content courses is based on a student’s need for acceleration or increased depth and rigor in a particular content area.
 Parents will receive communication of the recommended course placements and areas of continuation of gifted services each year.